-- 10.1 All disclosures will be investigated promptly and fairly having regard to the nature of the allegations and the rights of the individuals involved. - 10.2 Cancer Council will take reasonable steps during the investigation process to ensure that information likely to lead to the eligible whistleblower's identification is kept confidential and not disclosed without their consent. - 10.3 Cancer Council will arrange for an impartial, suitably qualified investigator (which may be internal or external depending on the circumstances) to examine the allegations raised in the disclosure. - 10.4 The investigator will examine all relevant and available evidence, including conducting witness interviews and examining documents, and will conduct the investigation in a timely and unbiased manner.

-- 10.5 The investigator will provide a report to the Chief Operating Officer and the Director, People and Communications, who will make a joint recommendation to the CEO on what action needs to be taken, except that: - (a) if Cancer Council's Chief Operating Officer or Cancer Council's Director, People and Communications is the subject of the disclosure, the recommendations will be provided directly to the CEO, and - (b) if the CEO is the subject of the disclosure, the recommendations will be provided directly to the Board of Directors. - 10.6 The CEO or Board of Directors (as applicable) ultimately approves the action to take. - 10.7 Where criminal activity is reasonably suspected to have occurred, the disclosure will be referred to the appropriate authorities. - 10.8 No action will be taken where the disclosure concerns an activity which is not confirmed by an investigation. - 10.9 Eligible whistleblowers may be kept informed of the process and outcomes of the investigation, depending on the nature of the disclosure and subject to privacy and confidentiality restrictions. - 10.10 For information about fraud information and fraud reporting and investigations, please refer to the Cancer Council Fraud and Corruption Control Policy.
+- 10.4 All disclosures will be investigated promptly and fairly, having regard to the nature of the allegations and the rights of the individuals involved. - 10.5 Cancer Council will take reasonable steps during the investigation process to ensure that information likely to lead to the eligible whistleblower's identification is kept confidential and not disclosed without their consent. - 10.6 Cancer Council will arrange for an impartial, suitably qualified investigator (which may be internal or external depending on the circumstances) to examine the allegations raised in the disclosure. - 10.7 The investigator will examine all relevant and available evidence, including conducting witness interviews and examining documents, and will conduct the investigation in a timely and unbiased manner. - 10.8 The investigator will provide a report to the Cancer Council Chief Operating Officer and Director, People and Culture, who will make a joint recommendation to the Chief Executive Officer on what action needs to be taken, except that: - (a) if Cancer Council's Chief Operating Officer or Director, People and Culture is the subject of the disclosure, the recommendations will be provided directly to the Chief Executive Officer, and - (b) if the Chief Executive Officer is the subject of the disclosure, the recommendations will be provided directly to the Board of Directors.